Monday, January 5, 2026

 An unfolding crisis in Mburubu, Nkanu East Local Government Area of Enugu State, has sparked fears of a repeat of the recent violent clashes in Umuchigbo-Nike, which left two brothers dead and several properties destroyed.

-According to eyewitness accounts, the violence broke out while Onuokaibe and his aides were making early preparations for the New Yam Festival—an event multiple court orders had explicitly barred him from organizing or sponsoring.
+According to eyewitness accounts, the protest broke out while Onuokaibe and his aides were making early preparations for the New Yam Festival—an event multiple court orders had explicitly barred him from organizing or sponsoring.
 Despite a subsisting judgment prohibiting him from parading himself as Igwe-elect of Mburubu, and a subsequent injunction restraining him from hosting the festival, sources say Onuokaibe insisted on proceeding, defying both the courts and state authorities.
 Fearing unrest, Enugu State Commissioner of Police, CP Mamman Bitrus Giwa, psc, had earlier ordered the suspension of the festival, citing intelligence reports indicating a potential threat to public safety.

 ReadAlso